|Council Calendar||News & Updates||Committees & Agendas||Current Issues||Council Live||Research City Laws|

 Homelessness in Seattle

 On any given night in Seattle, there are over 6,000 people in need of shelter.
-Most find their way into an emergency shelter or transitional housing, but there are still over 1,700 people in the Seattle area sleeping outdoors without shelter, according to the 2011 One Night Count taken in January.
-When you factor in all of King County, the number grows to 2,422.
+Most find their way into an emergency shelter or transitional housing, but there are still about 1,989 people in the Seattle area sleeping outdoors without shelter, according to the 2013 One Night Count taken in January.
+When you factor in all of King County, the number grows to 2,737.

 Although there are a plethora of emergency shelters and transitional housing locations scattered across the city, there are still thousands of people in the Greater Seattle area forced to sleep outdoors, potentially compromising their well-being.